munificent/craftinginterpreters/book/functions.md

 ### Interpreting function declarations

 We'll come back and refine LoxFunction soon, but that's enough to get started.
-Now we can visit a function declaration:
+Now we can visit a function declaration.

 ^code visit-function

 This is similar to how we interpret other literal expressions.
-We take a function *syntax node* -- a compile time representation of the function -- and convert it to its runtime representation.
+We take a function *syntax node* -- a compile-time representation of the function -- and convert it to its runtime representation.
 Here, that's a LoxFunction that wraps the syntax node.